mesosphere/bun/README.md

 ```
 ## Update

-Bun checks for its new versions and update itself automatically with your permission.
+Bun checks for its new versions and updates itself automatically with your permission.

 ## Usage